[Updated October 10, 2023]

 NYC-bred clothing designer Pattiy Torno (former chair of the Asheville Area Riverfront Redevelopment Commission) was one of the area’s artistic pioneers.

-She set up her CURVE Studios in what became known as the River Arts District in 1984, when Downtown Asheville was teetering on the brink of economic collapse.
-Now the picturesque area is the creative home to more than 200 artists working in a broad variety of mediums.
+She set up CURVE Studios in the River Arts District in 1984, when Downtown Asheville was teetering on the brink of economic collapse.
+Now the area is the creative home to more than 200 artists working in a broad variety of mediums.

 Visitors looking for a weekend getaway immersed in culture will find excellent shopping opportunities in countless galleries occupying 22 former industrial buildings along a one-mile stretch of the tranquil French Broad River.

 A tributary of the Broad River, the Green River begins in the Blue Ridge Mountains and flows into the Piedmont region.

-Located just southeast of Asheville, the area surrounding the Green River Gorge boasts some of the most biodiverse forests in the eastern United States.
+Located just southeast of Asheville, the area surrounding the Green River Gorge boasts some of the most biodiverse forest in the eastern United States.

 Green River Adventures offers two options for rappelling.
 At 70 feet tall, the Little Bradley Waterfall is perfect for youngsters (aged 12 and up) and first-timers.

 Big Bradley Falls, at 200 feet, is more challenging, and recommended for thrill-seekers ages 15 and up.
 Both tours include expert instruction and plenty of practice time.

 It may be a mountain town, but Asheville can still get extremely hot during the dog days of summer.

 There’s nothing better at the end of a long day of outdoor adventures than cooling off in one of the area’s countless waterfalls.

 If you’re still hungry for more action, head to Sliding Rock in Pisgah National Forest.
-This is considered “the king of swimming holes,” offering a 60-foot natural rock water slide that feeds into an 8-foot deep pool.
+This is considered “the king of NC swimming holes,” offering a 60-foot natural rock water slide that feeds into an 8-foot deep pool.

-While this may be one of the most fun things to do in Asheville for kids, be aware that the Blue Ridge mountain waters can be chilly– usually around 55-60º!
+While this may be one of the most fun things to do in Asheville for kids, be aware that the waters can be chilly– usually around 55-60º!

 But there are observation areas for folks who find those temps too “refreshing.”
 Just get there early, because this local hotspot is a popular place for families in the summertime!